-- a) Wire transfer is a transaction carried out, directly or through a chain of transfers, on behalf of an originator person (both natural and legal) through a bank by electronic means with a view to making an amount of money available to a beneficiary person at a bank.
-The originator and the beneficiary may be the same person. - b) Cross-border transfer means any wire transfer where the originator and the beneficiary bank or financial institutions are located in different countries.
-It may include any chain of wire transfers that has at least one cross-border element. - c) Domestic wire transfer means any wire transfer where the originator and receiver are located in the same country.
-It may also include a chain of wire transfers that takes place entirely within the borders of a single country even though the system used to affect the wire transfer may be located in another country. - d) The originator is the account holder, or where there is no account, the person (natural or legal) that places the order with the bank to perform the wire transfer. - 5.3.2Wire transfer is an instantaneous and most preferred route for transferof funds across the globe and hence, there is a need for preventing terrorists and other criminals from having unfettered access to wiretransfers for moving their funds and for detecting any misuse when itoccurs.
-This can be achieved if basic information on the originator of wire transfers is immediately available to appropriate law enforcementand/or prosecutorial authorities in order to assist them in detecting, investigating, prosecuting terrorists or other criminals and tracing theirassets.
-The information can be used by Financial Intelligence Unit India (FIU-IND) for analyzing suspicious or unusual activity and disseminating it as necessary.
-The originator information can also beput to use by the beneficiary bank to facilitate identification andreporting of suspicious transactions to FIU-IND.
-Owing to the potential terrorist financing threat posed by small wire transfers, the objective is to be in a position to trace all wire transfers with minimumthreshold limits.
-Accordingly, branches must ensure that all wiretransfers are accompanied by the following information:
+Wire transfer is an instantaneous and most preferred route for transfer of funds across the globe and hence, there is a need for preventing terrorists and other criminals from having unfettered access to wire transfers for moving their funds and for detecting any misuse when it occurs.
+This can be achieved if basic information on the originator of wire transfers is immediately available to appropriate law enforcement and/or prosecutorial authorities in order to assist them in detecting, investigating, prosecuting terrorists or other criminals and tracing their assets.
+The information can be used by Financial Intelligence Unit - India (FIU-IND) for analyzing suspicious or unusual activity and disseminating it as necessary.
+The originator information can also be put to use by the beneficiary bank to facilitate identification and reporting of suspicious transactions to FIU-IND.
+Owing to the potential terrorist financing threat posed by small wire transfers, the objective is to be in a position to trace all wire transfers with minimum threshold limits.
+Accordingly, branches must ensure that all wire transfers are accompanied by the following information: